TheTridentGuy/SpeedLog/README.md

 SpeedLog is a self-hosted, web-based amateur radio logging system.
 It's backend is built using Python 3 and the Flask Framework, and the frontend is pure HTML/JS/CSS.
 It is licensed under GNU GPL-V3
+# Basics:
+**Menu:**
+- Press the pen icon to go to the logging page
+- Press the eye icon to go to the log viewer
+- While in the viewer press the download icon to export the selected logs
 # Requirements:
 - Python 3.8+
 - Flask